theWiza2341/UC-Patch-Maker/README.md

 Reorder Entry Position: Users can change the orientation of each entry, in their respective balance section

-There is more I can explain but I'm tired as hell check the discord or something there's a chance this is already covered somewhere.
+There is more I can explain but I'm tired as hell check the UCO discord or something there's a chance this is already covered somewhere.